 Peter has represented, among others:

-•Several outside directors of DDMG in connection with a purported federal securities law class action asserting claims under Section 11 of the Securities Act of 1933, and several state court actions alleging negligent misrepresentation, aiding and abetting fraud, and civil conspiracy, arising from purported misstatements concerning the company's financial condition contained in the Initial Public Offering Documents.
+•Several outside directors of DDMG in connection with a putative federal securities law class action asserting claims under Section 11 of the Securities Act of 1933, and several state court actions alleging negligent misrepresentation, aiding and abetting fraud, and civil conspiracy, arising from purported misstatements concerning the company's financial condition contained in the Initial Public Offering Documents.

 Peter also dedicates his professional time to significant pro bono matters:

-•Peter currently leads two separate teams of attorneys working to secure Special Immigration Juvenile Status in the U.S. for unaccompanied children who entered the US immigration system alone, and were referred to the Firm by Kids in Need of Defense ("KIND").
+•Peter currently leads three separate teams of attorneys working to secure Special Immigration Juvenile Status in the U.S. for unaccompanied children who entered the US immigration system alone, and were referred to the Firm by Kids in Need of Defense (KIND).